precice/precice.github.io/pages/community/precice-workshop-organization.md

 ### Define financing scheme

-Typically, the workshop is funded by participation fees.
+Typically, the workshop is co-funded by participation fees.
 An important dependency for subsequent steps is which entity can collect and process such participation fees.
-This might be an association supporting scientific activities, an event management unit of a university, or the organizing institute (e.g., via project infrastructure).
+This might be an association supporting scientific activities, an event management unit of a university, or an external company.
+The setup should allow to model an income to reinvest into maintaining preCICE.

 Multiple types of tickets are typically defined: